dianetc/zigthesis/README.md

 Similar to falsify in Hypothesis, you give it a predicate and a specification for how to generate arguments to that predicate and it gives you a counterexample.

-Currently, tests can be added in ``src/main.zig".
-A current example
+Currently, tests can be added in `src/main.zig`.
+An example,

 ``` zig
     zigthesis.falsify(struct {